Compounding & Autoimmune Diseases:

 Younger et al: Fibromyalgia Symptoms are Reduced by Low-Dose Naltrexone: A Pilot Study.
 Pain Medicine 2009(10):663-72 | Stanford Medical School

-Objective: Pilot clinical trial, to test the effectiveness of LDN in treating the symptoms of fibromyalgia.
+Objective: Pilot clinical trial, to test the possible benefits of LDN in addressing the symptoms of fibromyalgia.

 Population: Ten women meeting criteria for moderate to severe fibromyalgia and not taking an opioid medication.